|Last Quarterly Update:||6/30/2014|

 Global education and training services companies are increasingly looking to emerging economies for new growth opportunities.
 Developing nations such as China and India often rely on education and training services to help support economic growth.

-The US education and training services industry includes about 50,000 companies and many more self-employed individuals with combined annual revenue of about $47 billion.
-Growth may come from online education and international expansion.
+The US education and training services industry includes about 58,000 establishments (single-location companies and units of multi-location companies) and many more self-employed individuals with combined annual revenue of about $49 billion.

 Companies in this industry may offer job-specific certification; professional training; and classes emphasizing self-fulfillment, leisure, and hobbies.
 Many of the industry's services fall under the category of career and technical education (CTE), historically known as vocational education, or "vo-tech."
 High schools, community colleges, universities, and educational support services are not included in this industry.